 The USDA recommends that adults and children fill half their plate with fruits and vegetables.
 How many kids are actually doing that?
 Not many!
 Research shows as few as 16% of kids get five or more servings of fruits and vegetables a day.
 When kids and adolescents do put vegetables on their plate, the most common one they choose is potatoes, which more often than not is in the form of French fries.

-Kids and Vegetables: Early Exposure is Best
+Kids and Fruits and Vegetables: Early Exposure is Best

 Why are kids so reluctant to eat vegetables?
 Most say they don’t like the taste.
 According to a new study from the University of Leeds, giving kids a variety of vegetables early in life could be key to getting them to eat more veggies later on.
 In this study, babies and kids from weaning age to age 3 years were given 5 to 10 servings of artichoke puree.
 Some of the artichoke puree had added sugar or was mixed with vegetable oil.
 After 5 to 10 exposures to the puree, 40% of the kids, mostly those under 2 years of age, gradually increased how much artichoke they ate as they became used to it.
 Adding sugar to the artichoke puree didn’t seem to make a difference.